zxcjhg/kvs/README.md

-## Key-Value Database in  Rust based on Bitcask
+Key-Value Storage in Rust based on Bitcask